We are thrilled that you are considering joining the Lehigh family! We welcome you to learn more about our institution and process of applying.

 English Proficiency Requirement

 Lehigh requires all applicants to demonstrate proficiency in English.
-Results from an English proficiency assessment must be submitted unless the applicant’s first language is English, or the last two full years of completed formal instruction have been in English.
+Results from an English proficiency assessment must be submitted unless the applicant’s first language is English, or the last two full years (not including current year of study) of completed formal instruction have been in English.
 The TOEFL and IELTS are preferred, however Duolingo English Test will be considered if those exams are not available to the student.
 Scores must be submitted directly from the testing/assessment agency and the most competitive candidates score above a 90 on the TOEFL, 7.0 on the IELTS or 110 on Duolingo.
 SAT, SAT Subject Test, and ACT results cannot be used to meet the English proficiency requirement.

 U.S. Citizens & Permanent Residents Living Abroad